serika-dev/Terms-Privacy/Terms.md

 - **Security Obligations**: You agree to implement appropriate measures to ensure the confidentiality of your account credentials.
 You are obligated to immediately report any unauthorized access or breach of your account to Schoolsquid.
 Schoolsquid shall not be liable for damages resulting from unauthorized use of your account.

 - **Account Termination**: Schoolsquid reserves the right to suspend or terminate user accounts, with or without notice, in its sole discretion.
 Grounds for such suspension or termination may include, but are not limited to, violation of these Terms, fraudulent activity, or illegal conduct.
+Schoolsquid may immediately suspend or terminate your account for any breach of these Terms, with no refund or compensation, and may cooperate with law enforcement or regulatory authorities in any jurisdiction as required by law.

 ---